You are currently viewing Pathology Skin MCQs

 Noninflammatory blistering disorders involve structural defects in the skin, leading to blister formation.
 Epidermolysis bullosa is a group of genetic disorders characterized by fragile skin prone to blistering upon minor trauma.
 Porphyria involves a group of disorders associated with abnormal metabolism of heme, leading to photosensitivity and blistering skin lesions.

-See also Pathology MCQs Renal-5
+See also Pathology MCQs WBC-1

 Disorders of epidermal appendages include conditions affecting skin appendages such as hair follicles and sebaceous glands.
 Acne vulgaris is a common inflammatory disorder of the hair follicles, typically occurring during adolescence and characterized by comedones, papules, pustules, and nodules.
 Rosacea is a chronic inflammatory skin condition affecting the face, characterized by flushing, persistent redness, and sometimes, pustules and telangiectasia.
 These blistering diseases and disorders of epidermal appendages encompass a diverse range of conditions, each requiring specific diagnostic and management approaches.